HassanY99/Password-Manager-App/README.md

   ## Description

   This application lets users to save all their applications passwords securely in one place.
-We all carry so many apps on your phone and desktop with so many user credentials that we create and tend to forget so this app solves that problem by letting users to save their passwords in one place.
+We all carry so many apps on our phone and desktop with so many credentials that we create and tend to forget so this app solves that problem by letting users to save their passwords in one place.
 I have placed secure practices in this app to securely register the user, encrypt user passwords and their apps passwords.

   Application deployed on AWS: [Live App](http://ngpasswordmanager.s3-website.us-east-2.amazonaws.com/)